LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     Experimental: allows for density feedback of the number of electrons accompanying species 'isfb' at location (ixfb,iyfb).
+    For USN topologies, the default value for ixfb is 3\*nx/8.
+    For all others, it is 5\*nx/8.
     Note that ixfb and iyfb are real numbers!

 .. index::